openjdk/jtreg/README.md

     See <https://wiki.openjdk.java.net/display/CodeTools/jcov>.
     Set `JCOV_HOME` to the installed copy of the version of JCov to be used.
     It should be version 3.0-b07 or better.

-* JDK 1.5:
-    This is used when running some of the tests.
-Set `JDK5HOME` to run these tests.
-It need not be set if you are just building jtreg.

-* JDK 1.6:
-    This is used when running some of the tests.
-Set `JDK6HOME` to run these tests.
-It need not be set if you are just building jtreg.

-* JDK 1.7:
-    This is used when running some of the tests.
-Set `JDK7HOME` to run these tests.
-It need not be set if you are just building jtreg.

 * JDK 1.8:
     This is used when running some of the tests.
 Set `JDK8HOME` to run these